esradasdan/Patika-SQL/README.md

-These are the assignments I did as part of the Patika.dev Veri Bilimi training.
+These are the assignments I did as part of the Patika.dev Data Science training.